ZynVans/Graph-Teory-Assignment2-Group-3/README.md

 * Python 3.x installed on your system.
 * A terminal or command-line interface.
 * No external libraries are required (only Python standard libraries).
+* Install IDE you prefer and run on it.

 ---